WildMeOrg/old_wildme-docs/docs/developers/codex.md

 * The form allows designation of multiple encounter records within the sighting.
    * These can be different species and have different metadata, but must be in the same time span and location.
    * Multiple encounters within the sighting should reference the same image only if the image contains multiple animals.
-* Images from form submission sightings are automatically sent to SAGE once metadata is validated.
+* Images from form submission sightings are automatically sent to Sage once metadata is validated.

 The back-end overview below describes behaviors common to bulk and form data submission.
 These actions occur in Houston and the EDM after one of the two above input paths are followed.